InfoSec Blog - How Do I Encrypt a File to Send Via Email?

 One question that the InfoSec team gets quite frequently is, how do I encrypt a file to send via email?
 Well I'm glad you asked!

 First, it is important to note that email should not be considered a secure method of communication.
 By default the contents of email messages are not encrypted and it is possible for messages to be intercepted, forwarded, or read without the knowledge of the sender or intended recipient.
 As a result, confidential information, such as passwords or research data, should never be sent unencrypted via email.
+If you are unsure what type of data is safe to send via email, what needs to be encrypted, and which pieces of data should never be sent via email, consult the InfoSec Data Storage Guidelines.

 One potential solution to this problem is to encrypt your data before you send it.
 That may sound difficult, but it is actually quite simple once you know how.
 This guide will show you two methods of encrypting data before sending via email.
 The first option is for Microsoft Office files only, and the second can be used for all file types.